 Back to school in January means Martin Luther King, Jr. Day is coming!
 This is such a hard topic to talk about with Kinders because they are so literal, so here is how we do Martin Luther King Day in our classroom!

-And some great books I checked out from the library.
+I also load up on books from the library.
 They are worth checking to see if you can find!
 This topic is hard in kindergarten because you don’t want to say too much or too little… but where is that balance.
 So I often find myself using the books for the pictures and using my own words to soften things or to put in language they will understand.

 Excellent easy about the life of MLK that is meant for little readers!